 Step 3 : Validate the quote

-NB : Please DO NOT add a commentary if there is nothing wrong with your invoice.
-Adding a commentary WILL slow down the validation process of your invoice.
+NB : Please DO NOT add a comment or a screenshot if there is nothing wrong with your invoice.
+Adding something WILL slow down the validation process of your invoice.

 - Validating will change the invoice status to “PAYMENT IN PROGRESS”

 NB : If there is an issue with the payment of your invoice, it will be reflected in the invoice status

 5. Error in your invoice

 If something seems wrong with your invoice, you can make a claim.
 Our team will review it, then validate or reject it within four days.
 Please check the invoice status regularly.

 Unfortunately, we are not able to speed up this process even if you try to contact us through the Help Center.